rebelsky/csc207c/_readings/designing-adts.md

 a future reading, we'll consider some details in the design of data structures.

-The PUM approach to ADT design
+The SAM approach to ADT design
 ------------------------------

 Where do you get started in designing an ADT?
 Usually, there are a